 1. The decisions of the referee regarding facts connected with play are final.
 The referee and the second referee may only change a decision if they realize that they have made a mistake or if they deem it necessary to do so, provided that play has not restarted or the match terminated.

 LAW IV: THE DURATION OF THE GAME

-2. Time-out (which is 1 minute in duration) may be requested by any team official at any time (one in each half), but will only be conceded when the team is in ball possession and the ball is out of play.
-When time-out is granted the substitutes must stay off the pitch.
+- Time-out (which is 1 minute in duration) may be requested by any team official at any time (one in each half), but will only be conceded when the team is in ball possession and the ball is out of play.
+When time-out is granted the players may remain on or off the pitch.
+In order to have a drink, the players must leave the pitch.
 Players may only be substituted at the end of a time-out.
 The official(s) issuing the instructions may not enter the pitch.

 LAW V: THE START AND RESTART OF PLAY

-1. Home team will have automatic kick off.
-During the kickoff, the opposing team shall be no less than ten feet from the ball until is kicked off and put in play.
+- Visiting team will have automatic kick off.
+During the kickoff, the opposing team shall be no less than 5 meters from the ball until is kicked off and put in play.

 LAW VII: FOULS AND MISCONDUCT

 1. A player who intentionally commits one of the following six offenses in a manner considered by the referee to be careless, reckless or using excessive force:

 - Kicking or attempting to kick an opponent;